Nexfinity/CakeyBot-Wiki/en/changelists/changelist-2026.md

 # July 18th - Embed Editor Saving/Loading Support
 ## Added
 * Added the ability to save/load your custom embeds directly in the editor!
+You can read more about this feature here: https://wiki.cakey.bot/en/feature/embed-editor
   * Additionally, you can now select which embed to use from a dropdown menu instead of dealing with long convoluted copy/paste data strings/urls.

 # July 17th - Auto Responder Placeholder Syntax Highlighting